Jako/TimerangeTV/core/components/timerangetv/docs/readme.md

 ## Features

-With this MODX custom template variable two depending timepicker inputs could be used to insert a time range in a MODX resource.
+With this MODX custom template variable two dependent timepicker inputs could be used to insert a time range in a MODX resource.

 ## Installation